praveenchander/csx415-project/ASSETS.md

 <Available in the main folder and reports>

-Model Performance Statement - Calculating the model performance with Random Forest, Gradient Linear Model & Decesion Tree.
+Model Performance Statement - Calculating the model performance with Random Forest, Gradient Linear Model & Decesion Tree using test data.
 Also, Identifying the Features that has more impact on the outcomes (Assignment 2)
 <Available in the main folder and reports>